These no-bake vegan vanilla goji berry balls with cacao nibs are easy to make with just 4 ingredients for a simple, healthy snack.

 Quick Tip: If it’s not sticking together, add 1 tsp of warm water and blend again.
 That should do the trick but if not, repeat as needed.

-• Storage.
-Store the finished bites in a sealed container in the fridge for up to 2 weeks or freezer for up to 2 months.
+For sure!
+These store well in the fridge for 2 weeks or freezer for up to 3 months.

 Close up of a goji berry ball with a bite out of it.